Estimated reading time: 8 minutes

 Anyone can apply to be an accredited member of the California Association for Alcohol/Drug Educators.
 Individuals and organizations can apply.
 Individual memberships are meant for a single person, including addiction professionals and students.

-You may also apply for an organizational membership.
+You may also apply for organizational membership.
 You’ll get fee waivers for staff and may apply to become an institution for educating future addiction counselors and professionals.

 Members have access to: